bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 ### Maximum Variance Unfloding

-All the methods for dimensionality redcution discussed so far are KPCAs with different kernels.
-Follwing this observation the question that arises is related to: Can we learn kernels from the data?
+All the methods for dimensionality reduction discussed so far can be seen as KPCAs with different kernels.
+Following this observation the question that arises is related to: Can we learn kernels from the data?

 This can be done via semi-definite programming casting of the problem.
 Let's assume $x \in R^{dxn}$ and $y \in R^{pxn}$.
 The kernels are able to preserve the local properties of the data (e.g nearest neighbour).